iasanb/CS2/programming/day13/README.txt

-Node.java - functions of nodes in a graph, implements INode Queue.java - queue implementation of a list QueueCell.java - funtions of a node in a queue Searcher.java - finds if a path exists and returns a path based on a depth first or breadth first method call Stack.java - stack implementation of a list StackCell.java - node funtions of a stack
+Node.java - functions of nodes in a graph, implements INode Queue.java - queue implementation of a list QueueCell.java - funtions of a node in a queue DepthFirstSearcher.java - finds if a path exists and returns a path based on a depth first , implements ISearcher interface BreadthFirstSearcher - finds if a path exists and returns a path based on a breadth first method call, implements ISearcher interface
+Stack.java - stack implementation of a list StackCell.java - node funtions of a stack